ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/src/pages/change-detection/index.md

 ### Example: Change Detection and Filter / Sort / Group

-The following example is the same as the example above [Change Detection and Groups](#example-change-detection-groups) except it gets the grid to do an batch update so that the grouping, sorting and filtering are recomputed.
+The following example is the same as the example above [Change Detection and Groups](#example-change-detection-groups) except it gets the grid to do a transaction update so that the grouping, sorting and filtering are recomputed.
 From the example, the following can be noted:

 - As before, updating any value will update the total column and aggregated group columns.